nonhermitian/mthree/docs/basic.rst

 Using M3 involves three steps (steps one and two can usually be done in reverse order if desired).

-    1) Select a system and calibrate over the desired set of qubits.
+    1. Select a backend and calibrate over the desired set of qubits.

-    2) Run the circuit(s) of interest on the system.
+    2. Run the circuit(s) of interest on the backend.

-    3) Apply the readout correction and post-process.
+    3. Apply the readout correction and post-process.

 Simple example
 --------------
 Here we use a noisy simulator to perform the three steps above.
-First we import the needed modules, and construct a circuit of interest.
+First we import the needed modules and construct a circuit of interest.

 .. jupyter-execute::